 How to Calculate Operating Income

-But why would you want to know a company’s operating income?
+Why would you want to know a company’s operating income?

 You can also use operating income to calculate a company’s operating margin, which is the profit earned for every $1 of sales.
-Operating margin can be either positive or negative; if operating expenses exceed profit, the company has a negative operating margin.
+Operating margin can be either positive or negative — if operating expenses exceed profit, the company has a negative operating margin.

 How Does Operating Income Influence Stock Prices?